Archbishop Wood Catholic High School: Athletics

-Wood has also competed in the National High School Cheerleading Championship, finishing with a bronze medalist in 2015, 2016, 2017, 2018.
-State Finalist 20117, 2018.
-2010 (PCL), 2011 States Medium Varsity Division, 2012 National High School Cheerleading Championship Bid Recipient Medium Varsity Division, Ranked 5th in the Nation at NHSCC, 2013 PIAA State Finalist ranked No. 7, 2013 District 12 Medium Champion, 2013 National Finalist Top 12.

 Religious communities

 From its founding 1964 Wood was staffed by various Catholic religious houses who resided on the property itself.
 While the school was split by sex the boys' school was staffed by priests and the girls' school by nuns.
 Over the years various religious communities have run the administration of the school itself, including the Fathers of the Congregation of the Immaculate Heart of Mary (CICM), Vincentian Fathers (CM), Oblates of Saint Francis de Sales (OSFS), Sisters of the Immaculate Heart of Mary (IHM), Sisters of Saint Joseph (SSJ), Religious Sisters of Mercy (RSM), and the Religious of the Assumption (RA).
 The Belgian Missionhurst Friars who originally staffed the boys' school in 1964 were transfers from Brussels and had previously been instrumental in the native resistance to the occupation of the country by Nazi Germany.
 The male religious orders left the school in 1991, the IHM sisters left the grounds in 2001.
 Wood continues to have religious in its faculty proper, but is mainly staffed by laity.